Last Updated on April 26, 2022 by Rei Garnet

-Should you panic if your rabbit ate a little amount of cereal?
+Should you panic if your rabbit eats a little bit of cereal?

-No. As long as your rabbit is eating the right kind of diet and you are not giving them a bowl of cereal to snack on, then your rabbit should be fine.
+No, as long as your rabbit is eating the right kind of diet and you are not giving them a bowl of cereal to snack on, they should be fine.

 Feeding a lot of hay would help prevent any digestive problems that might occur if your rabbit accidentally ate a little bit of cereal.

 What to do if your rabbit ate cereal?

 Observe their behavior and poop for any changes.